Group and sort Swift collections like a pro

 }

-All this does is to look if either of the compared element names is in the list of names to place firstmost.
+All this does is to check if any compared element name is in the list of names to place first.
 Since we iterate over the firstmost

 collection, the provided order will be preserved.